zheniu/stochastic-cslr/README.md

 ### Obtain your own model

-The configuration file for deterministic and stochastic fine-grained labeling are put under `config/`.
-The training script is written with [torchzq](https://github.com/enhuiz/torchzq/tree/main/torchzq).
-The hyperparameters in the yaml file will be automatically pass to the stochastic_cslr/runner.py script.
+The configuration files for deterministic and stochastic fine-grained labeling are put under `config/`.
+The training script is based on a PyTorch experiment runner [torchzq](https://github.com/enhuiz/torchzq/tree/main/torchzq).
+The hyperparameters in the yaml file will be automatically pass to the `stochastic_cslr/runner.py` script.
 You need to either clone the repo or download the configuration files first.
 Before running, you need to change to the data path to the `phoenix-2014-multisigner/` folder.

 #### Train (for instance, dfl):